 White, chalky stool

-White, chalky stool can be a sign of obstipation, chronic constipation that means dogs can’t poop without outside intervention.
+White, chalky stool can be a sign of obstipation, constipation that means dogs can’t poop without outside intervention.
 This can lead to vomiting and loss of appetite.

 White or tan specks